abirelmaazouz/Bitcoin-User-Interface-using-LSTM/README.md

 - pandas
 - numpy

-\n BTCRYPTO Plateform is a graphical user interface constructed with Tkinter python.
+BTCRYPTO Plateform is a graphical user interface constructed with Tkinter python.
 The design of the interface has been updated with the custom Tkinter library.
 The platform enables the potential bitcoin investor to have enough information about the bitcoin market and rather he should invest or not.
 A Twitter API is used to display the last bitcoin information tweets from the Twitter account @BTCTN.

 Frames of the interface :